 Rose Companions to Plant in the Garden

-Roses are jewels of the summer garden and, as with their mineral cousins, their beauty is enhanced when placed in the right setting.
-According to rose expert Michael Marriott, senior rosarian and technical manager of David Austin Roses Ltd in Albrighton, England, roses are beautifully suited to mixed garden borders.
-The trick to combining roses successfully with other garden plants lies in knowing which will play well together.
+Roses are jewels of the summer garden, and just like jewels their beauty can be enhanced with the right setting.
+According to expert rosarian Michael Marriott, who worked for decades at David Austin Roses, roses are beautifully suited to mixed garden borders.
+The trick to choosing rose companions lies in knowing just what will play well together.

-“There’s no one way to plant roses,” says Marriott.
+“There’s no one way to plant roses,” said Marriott.
 "Wherever you put them they steal the scene.
 But don’t mistake roses for loners or divas.
-Most roses, and especially the soft-colored David Austin English Roses, are highly cooperative, companionable garden plants."
+Most roses, and especially the soft-colored David Austin English roses, are highly cooperative, companionable garden plants."

-The best partners, he says, bloom exactly together or in close overlap.
-“The joy is in pairing flowers that play off one another, when seen side by side in full bloom.
+Marriott believes the best rose companions bloom at the same time as the rose: “The joy is in pairing flowers that play off one another when seen side by side in full bloom.
 The goal is to heighten peak bloom experiences.
-Extending the bloom season is a different exercise.
+Extending the bloom season is a different exercise."

-Marriott's border designs feature massed plantings of like-with-like that create an overall calming effect.
+Marriott has designed rose gardens all around the world.
+His border designs feature massed plantings of like-with-like that create an overall calming effect.
 He often favors sweeps of color – both complementary and contrasting – to create movement and lead the eye.
-An organic gardener, he incorporates plants that are attractive to beneficial insects likely to dine on aphids and other pests.

 Aconitum (monkshood)